 The above approach defined 1 package ID for different input configurations.
-For example, all gcc versions in the range $(v \ge "4.5")$ and v < "5.0") will have exactly the same package ID, no matter what was the gcc version used to build it.
+For example, all gcc versions in the range $(v \ge "4.5" \text{ and } v < "5.0")$ will have exactly the same package ID, no matter what was the gcc version used to build it.
 It worked like an information erasure, once the binary is built, it is not possible to know which gcc was used to build it.

-Using CompatiblePackage, it is possible to define compatible binaries that have different package IDs.
-With this CompatiblePackage feature, it is possible to have a different binary for each gcc version, so the gcc 4.8 package will be a different one with a different package ID than the gcc 4.9 one, and still define that you can use the gcc 4.8 package when building with gcc 4.9.
+But it is possible to define compatible binaries that have different package IDs.
+For instance, it is possible to have a different binary for each gcc version, so the gcc 4.8 package will be a different one with a different package ID than the gcc 4.9 one, and still define that you can use the gcc 4.8 package when building with gcc 4.9.

-With CompatiblePackage we can define an ordered list of compatible packages, that will be checked in order if the package ID that our profile defines is not available.
+We can define an ordered list of compatible packages, that will be checked in order if the package ID that our profile defines is not available.
 Let's see it with an example: